Bella Bella, British Columbia: History

 Bella Bella is a Heiltsuk village situated on Campbell Island, British Columbia.
-Today Bella Bella is the main Heiltsuk community within Heiltsuk traditional territory.
+Today Bella Bella is the main Heiltsuk community within Heiltsuk country.
 The village was initially located at McLoughlin Bay, south of the current location but moved between 1898 and the early 20th Century to the present site.
 Heiltsuk's oral history tells of a dispute with the store owner in the original town.
 The store owner had acquired the land that had been the old HBC fort and would not allow the community to expand on 'his' land – prompting the entire community to abandon the site and move to a larger site – the present location of the village.

 During the early period, Bella Bella was composed of relatively new European-style houses and a boardwalk.
 By 1903 the new town was fairly well established.
 The mission was complete with a hospital, mission house, and school which doubled as a church.

 Methodist missionaries played a significant role during this period, functioning as colonial agents, magistrates, ministers, as well as medical doctors.
 A missionary hospital was established, as well as a church and school.
 The current hospital in Bella Bella evolved from this early missionary hospital.

 "The one-room school stood in a clearing beside the church, at the fringe of the dense bush that stubbornly tried to reclaim the half-mile stretch of territory occupied by the village."